-We are a small and effective team of advocacy and policy experts based primarily in the UK, with expertise in:
+We are a small and effective team of advocacy and policy experts working to reduce harm to civilians in conflict.

 Meet the board at Article 36